LGBTQ psychology: Cognitive-behavioural therapy (CBT) – Effective Skills to Empower Effective Men (ESTEEM)

-Parent and family-based LGBT treatment and education
+Parent and family-based LGBTQ treatment and education

 Many LGBTQ youth may receive backlash from their families due to their sexuality or sexual identity.
 This may result in mental health issues such as suicide or depression.
 The unacceptability of an LGBTQ youth's sexuality within a household may result in mistreatment or in more severe cases, removing said person from the home.
 Family members not accepting their child for who they are has made it three times more likely that as an adult they will partake in the use of illegal drugs.
 Due to these factors, an average of 28% of LGBTQ youth have suicidal thoughts and 15%-40% make suicidal attempts each year.

 Family-based treatment catering to suicidal LGBTQ adolescents where parents were given significant periods of time to process their feelings about and towards their child was found to be effective.
 For example, parents had time to think through how they felt about their child's LGBTQ orientation, and be made aware of how their responses towards their child could potentially reflect attitudes of devaluation.
 Adolescents that took part in this treatment had fewer suicidal thoughts and fewer depression-related thoughts and feelings.
 What is especially noteworthy is that these positive gains were sustained for many youth.
 While these results have been found to be effective, this method of therapy is only helpful if the family or parents are willing to go through the process of unlearning any stigma they may have against their relative being part of the LGBTQ community.